pivotal/skenario/docs/architecture.md

 Skenario asks dispatcher:
     - Dispatcher, tell me which size of pods do I need?
-Dispatcher gets a request and delegates it to the VPA plugin:
+The dispatcher gets a request and delegates it to the VPA plugin:
     - The VPA plugin, tell me which size of pods does Skenario need?
 The VPA plugin gets a request and delegates it to Kubernetes:
     - Kubernetes, tell me which size of pods does Skenario need?
-Kubernetes get a request and gives a response, the size (cpu capacity) which is appropriate for every pod, to the VPA plugin:
+Kubernetes gets a request and gives a response, the size (cpu capacity) that is appropriate for every pod, to the VPA plugin:
     - The VPA plugin, here is the size which is appropriate for every pod in Skenario.
 The HPA plugin gets a response and passes it to the dispatcher:
     - Dispatcher, here is the size which is appropriate for every pod in Skenario.
-Dispatcher gets a response and passes it to Skenario:
+The dispatcher gets a response and passes it to Skenario:
     - Skenario, here is the size which is appropriate for every pod in Skenario.

-From architecture perspective, the diagram below reflects scaling lifecycle.
+From an architecture perspective, the diagram below reflects the scaling lifecycle.

 ```